 Hometown: Collierville, TN

-Jordan is majoring in Financial Economics and will be a financial advisor once she has graduated.
+Jordan is majoring in Financial Economics and will be a financial adviser once she has graduated.
 She started as a voting representative for Towers South but soon ran for the Treasurer position once the opportunity arose.
+This is her second year in RHA and her second term as RHA's treasurer.
 She is a member of DECA, SAC, and the Jane Stephens Honors Program.
 She does not like to sit still unless she is watching Game of Thrones or something on Netflix.
 In this position, Jordan plans to do her best to make sure things run smoothly for everyone and make sure we get the most out of our programs.

 Major: Social Work